Andresl3/dynamics-aware-featuredock/README.md

 **Augmenting FeatureDock with µs–ms protein dynamics for pocket-aware docking.**

-Built for the *Built with Claude: Life Sciences* hackathon (July 7–13, 2026) and the "How to Train Your Model" workshop.
+Built for the *Built with Claude: Life Sciences* hackathon (July 7–13, 2026)

 ---